-- This question was only assessed for those companies that produce, use or sell dairy or dairy-based products. - This question was looking specifically for reporting on the proportion of fresh/frozen milk products and ingredients in the company's global supply chain that was sourced from dairy cows that are free from tail docking. - Points were only awarded if the company was explicit about the proportion of animals affected.
-Companies that reported on the total number of animals affected but did not put this number into context of the total number of animals used or processed globally were awarded 1 point. - Companies that reported on the proportion of dairy cows that was free from tail docking but limited their reporting to specified products and/or geographies were awarded 1 point. - Similarly, if the scope of reported figures was unclear, companies were awarded 1 point. - Scores were not awarded for companies that reported on the proportion of animals managed according to particular farm assurance standards, but did not explicitly report on the proportion of dairy cows that are free from tail docking in line with these standards. - Companies that made general statements about "Our dairy cows" or "All dairy cows" being free from tail docking were not awarded points unless there was explicit reporting on the proportion of cows that are free from tail docking. - In situations where companies reported performance data for different regions, countries or products but did not specify the relative proportion of global supply represented by these regions, countries or products, the lowest number reported was applied (e.g. if a company with operations in 3 countries reported that 14% of its cows in Country A, 47% in Country B and 100% in Country C were free from tail docking but did not provide any information on the proportion of its cows that were in each of these countries, 14% would be used as the basis for calculating its score for this question). - For retailers, the scope of this question is limited to own-brand products.
+- · This question was only assessed for those companies that produce, use or sell dairy or dairy-based products. - This question was looking specifically for reporting on the proportion of fresh/frozen milk products and ingredients in the company's global supply chain that was sourced from dairy cows that are free from tail docking. - Points were only awarded if the company was explicit about the proportion of animals affected.
+Companies that reported on the total number of animals affected but did not put this number into context of the total number of animals used or processed globally were awarded 1 point. - Companies that reported on the proportion of dairy cows that is free from tail docking but limited their reporting to specified products and/or geographies were awarded 1 point. - Similarly, if the scope of reported figures was unclear, companies were awarded 1 point. - Scores were not awarded for companies that reported on the proportion of animals managed according to particular farm assurance standards, but did not explicitly report on the proportion of dairy cows that is free from tail docking in line with these standards - Companies that made general statements about "Our dairy cows" or "All dairy cows" being free from tail docking were not awarded points unless there was explicit reporting on the proportion of cows that is free from tail docking (e.g. with statements such as: 'xx% of our animals...'). - In situations where companies reported performance data for different regions, countries or products but did not specify the relative proportion of global supply represented by these regions, countries or products, the lowest number reported was applied (e.g. if a company with operations in 3 countries reported that 14% of its cows in Country A, 47% in Country B and 100% in Country C were free from tail docking but did not provide any information on the proportion of its cows that was in each of these countries, 14% would be used as the basis for calculating its score for this question). - We expected companies to report impact figures in an easy to understand format and with a description of the proportion of the supply chain represented by the data, without relying on the assessor to make the calculations. - For retailers, the scope of this question is limited to own-brand products.